Milwaukie Redevelopment Area 5-Year Action Plan

 • Will individuals living in historic Milwaukie currently renting from LITCH be pushed out of their homes due to increased property value that could come with improvements?

-jaxplonkey asked about 2 years ago
+jaxplonkey asked almost 3 years ago

 The community advisory committee and the Metropolitan Redevelopment Commission talked about this issue at length.
 Property values will go up with improvements so housing cost increases are certainly a concern.
 To help address this issue the plan includes a direct allocation to the city's affordable housing program (CET) to help construct more affordable units over the same time period.
 Our goal is to work on a concurrent path of building / preserving affordable housing, while also constructing amenities to prevent displacement.